apache/cordova-docs/docs/en/edge/guide/plugin-development/windows-phone/index.md

     DispatchCommandResult(); // calls back with an empty plugin result, considered a success callback

-To pass data back, you will need to call a different version of `DispatchCommandResult`:
+To pass data back, you need to call a different version of `DispatchCommandResult`:

     DispatchCommandResult(new PluginResult(PluginResult.Status.OK, "Everything went as planned, this is a result that is passed to the success handler."));